 Will I have an advisor?

-In addition, academic advisors compliment the guidance students receive from their mentors.
+students’ receive from their mentors.
 Academic advisement is a collaborative relationship between the student and an advisor.
-Advisors work with students to identify their academic goals, develop the skills needed to obtain those goals and guide students through the requirements of their degree.
+Advisors work with students to identify their academic goals, develop the skills needed to obtain those goals, and guide students through the requirements of their degree.
 Advising is a process that helps students to approach their degree in a holistic and organized way.
 Students can expect an atmosphere of guidance, support, and encouragement from their advisor.
 Advisement services are provided by the Institute Academic Advisor housed in the Office of the Registrar, and in the Teaching and Learning Center in the Library.

 What resources do you have for learning disabled students?